Limits on public gatherings for coronavirus (COVID-19)

 Aged care facilities

 Special restrictions remain in place for aged care facilities to protect older Australians.
-On 21 April, the Australian Health Protection Principal Committee (AHPPC) updated their advice for residential aged care facilities.
+On 10 June (published 19 June), the Australian Health Protection Principal Committee (AHPPC) updated their advice for residential aged care facilities.

 Community sport and recreation